 Mrs. Tradewell has over 15 years of teaching experience.
 She holds a Bachelor of Science in Education from the University of Wisconsin - Whitewater.
-During the past 11 years she has taught various grades at Providence Academy in their lower school.
+During the past 12 years she has taught various grades at Providence Academy in the lower school.
 Prior to that, she has had teaching experiences in inner city and rural environments.
 She has continued her education at Viterbo University focusing on literacy and special needs.
-She currently resides in the area with her husband and children.
+She currently resides in the area with her husband and 3 children.

 Mrs. Elizabeth Decker

-Mrs. Decker is in her 5th year teaching third grade at Providence Academy.
-Formerly known as Miss Shewmon, she just celebrated 1 year of marriage in August.
+Mrs. Decker is in her 6th year teaching third grade at Providence Academy.
+Formerly known as Miss Shewmon, she just celebrated 2 years of marriage in August and welcomed a baby boy in May.
 Mrs. Decker is originally from Arlington Heights, Illinois, and moved up to the La Crosse area for college in 2007.
 She graduated from Saint Mary's University of Minnesota in Winona in 2011, went back to Illinois for a year, and quickly realized that she needed to return to the area.
 She never doubted that this is where God wants her and she thanks Him for the gift of this classical education and the gift of this faith community.
 In her free time, Mrs. Decker loves to travel, explore new coffee shops, and be outdoors.

 Miss Mary Liebert

 Miss Liebert is a former graduate from Providence Academy.
 She has a Bachelor of the Arts in Liberal Arts from Wyoming Catholic College.
-Having been educated in the Great Books while at Providence Academy and at Wyoming Catholic College, Miss Liebert is thrilled to be returning to Providence where her interest in the Liberal Arts first began.
-She is the Fourth Grade teacher at Providence Academy.
+Having been educated in the Great Books while at Providence Academy and at Wyoming Catholic College, Miss Liebert is thrilled to be back at Providence where her interest in the Liberal Arts first began.
+She is in her 2nd year teaching 4th grade.

 Miss Sarah Reischl

 Miss Reischl was one of the original teachers of Providence Academy, having taught a combined class of 4th and 5th grades when the school opened in 2005.
 She holds a bachelor of philosophy in Politics from Ave Maria College, where she also minored in British literature and classical languages.
 In 2015, she graduated Summa cum Laude from Ave Maria University with M.T.S. in Pastoral Theology.
-This is Miss Reischl’s 8th year at the Academy as she left for a few years to discern a religious vocation.
+This is Miss Reischl’s 9th year at the Academy as she left for a few years to discern a religious vocation.
 Even in the convent she was directing students of various ages, and she has been working as a teacher or assistant teacher of students ranging from pre-school to high school for the past decade.
-Currently, she is teaching the fifth grade as well as 4th grade religion and science and middle school Latin and English grammar.
+Currently, she is teaching the 5th grade as well as 6th grade Ancient History.

 Miss Elizabeth Glennon